Understanding RC Helicopter Lift

 Bernoulli's theory as it applies to fluid dynamics, states faster moving air/liquid creates lower pressure due to the conservation of energy.
 Nothing wrong with that and it's proven.

-The misconception however is that Bernoulli's principle alone is responsible for lift, when in fact it's only a contributor.
+The misconception however is that Bernoulli's principle alone is responsible for airfoil lift, when in fact it's only one of 3 contributors.

 Air movement over an airfoilAirfoils do not produce equal transit-time flow.